Accessibility Options: Skip to Content Skip to Search Skip to Footer Institutional Accessibility Open Alternative Formats for this page

 Prerequisites: None

 Course Description: The units in this body of knowledge include learning objectives in the form of specific learning outcomes and the cognitive level at which test questions will be written.
 This information will provide guidance for the candidate preparing to take the exam.
 The specific learning outcomes are not intended to limit the subject matter or be all-inclusive of what might be covered in an exam.
 It is meant to clarify the type of content to be included in the exam.
-Although the intent of this course is to prepare a candidate to take the Six Sigma Yellow Belt certification the content is, nonetheless, significantly valuable to any supply chain management curriculum.
+Although this course intends to prepare a candidate to take the Six Sigma Yellow Belt certification the content is, nonetheless, significantly valuable to any supply chain management curriculum.
 The descriptor in parentheses at the end of each entry refers to the maximum cognitive level at which the topic will be tested.

-Session 4: October - December 2024
+Session 4: October - December

 Friday Evening: 6:30 p.m. - 9:15 p.m.